edge-ml/docs/README.md

 ## Before you start
 ### How is edge-ml organized?
+In general, edge-ml is organized in projects.
+After creating a project, you can upload datasets to it, define class labelings, and create as well as deploy edge machine learning models.

 ### Registration
+Before you can use edge-ml, you have to register.
+Please do so [here](https://app.edge-ml.org)

 ## Creating your first edge-ml model
 ### Create project